Get your

 It was a super simple and very delicious way around such a technically challenging sauce.
 I’ll make it again, for sure.

-Have you ever tried to make Poached Egg in the Microwave?
+Have you ever tried to make a Poached Egg in a Microwave?

 Note: